RohanMenon92/ArtificialIntelligenceCoursework/README.md

 For training and using the ML-Agents algorithm and to generate a usable Neural Network, I am using the "ml agents" package provided by Unityto use Tensorflow provided by google with Python as the primary scripting language.

-The key learning for the AI should be to move towards the player and when looking atthe player, it should try to shoot.
-The game is relatively straight forward but defining anAI that does these movements in a “non predictable” fashion is quite challenging due tothe simplicity of the game.
+The key learning for the AI should be to move towards the player and when looking at the player, it should try to shoot.
+The game is relatively straight forward but defining an AI that does these movements in a “non predictable” fashion is quite challenging due tothe simplicity of the game.

 Video: https://youtu.be/4TnemHMEzzQ